 - Employer wants to hire an employee. - Employer must offer a salary to the employee, who can refuse the offer.
-No negotiation. - Employer does not know the true economic value, or the refusal price, of the employee.
+No negotiation. - Employer does not know either the true economic value, or the refusal price, of the employee.

-$\S$ Employer's NPV:
+§ Employer's NPV (Net Present Value):